openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Obtaining Client Metadata

+Client and the AS utilizing this specification have multiple options to exchange metadata:

+* AS obtains Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
+* Client provides metadata to the AS just-in-time in the Authorization Request using one of the following mechanisms defined in this specification:
+    * `client_id` equals `redirect_uri`
+    * OpenID Federation 1.0 Automatic Registration
+    * Decentralized Identifiers

-Client and the AS utilizing this specification can exchange metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
-However, OpenID for VP can be used in deployments models where the AS does not support those mechanisms.
-This specification therefore defines additional mechanisms where the Client can provide metadata to the AS just-in-time with the Authorization Request.
+Just-in-time metadata exchange allows OpenID4VP to be used in deployments models where the AS does not or cannot support pre-registration of Client metadata.

 #### Request Parameter